Aliases for ATP2B1 Gene

 GeneCards Summary for ATP2B1 Gene

 ATP2B1 (ATPase Plasma Membrane Ca2+ Transporting 1) is a Protein Coding gene.
-Diseases associated with ATP2B1 include Deafness, Autosomal Dominant 25.
-Among its related pathways are Cardiac conduction and Response to elevated platelet cytosolic Ca2+.
+Diseases associated with ATP2B1 include Deafness, Autosomal Dominant 25 and Hypertension, Essential.
+Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and calcium-transporting ATPase activity.
-An important paralog of this gene is ATP2B2.
+An important paralog of this gene is ATP2B3.